Air Transport Auxiliary: Women pilots

 Most notably, the ATA allowed women pilots to ferry aircraft.
 The female pilots (nicknamed "Attagirls") had a high profile in the press.
 On 14 November 1939 Commander Pauline Gower was given the task of organising the women's section of the ATA.
 The first eight women pilots were accepted into service as No 5 Ferry Pilots Pool on 1 January 1940, initially only cleared to fly de Havilland Tiger Moth biplanes from their base in Hatfield.
 They were: Joan Hughes, Margaret Cunnison, Mona Friedlander, Rosemary Rees, Marion Wilberforce, Margaret Fairweather, Gabrielle Patterson, and Winifred Crossley Fair.

-Overall during World War II there were 166 women pilots, one in eight of all ATA pilots, and they volunteered from Britain, Canada, Australia, New Zealand, South Africa, the United States, the Netherlands and Poland.
-British women pilots included Mary de Bunsen and Diana Barnato Walker.
+During World War II there were 166 women pilots, one in eight of all ATA pilots, and they volunteered from Britain, Canada, Australia, New Zealand, South Africa, the United States, the Netherlands and Poland.
+British women pilots included Mary de Bunsen, Ethel Ruth Nicholson, Edith Beaumont and Diana Barnato Walker.
 Annette Elizabeth Mahon was the only Irish woman to serve in the ATA.
-From Argentina and Chile came Maureen Dunlop and Margot Duhalde and Vera Strodl Dowling from Denmark.
+From Argentina and Chile came Maureen Dunlop and Margot Duhalde, and from Denmark Vera Strodl Dowling.
+Six Canadian women pilots flew in the ATA, including Marion Alice Orr, Violet Milstead and Helen Harrison-Bristol.

-Fifteen of these women lost their lives in the air, including the British pioneer aviator Amy Johnson, Margaret Fairweather, Joy Davison, Jane Winstone and Susan Slade.
+Fifteen of these women lost their lives in service, including the British pioneer aviator Amy Johnson, Margaret Fairweather, Joy Davison, Jane Winstone, Honor Salmon, Susan Slade and Dora Lang who died alongside Flight Engineer Janice Harrington.
 Two of the women pilots received commendations; one was Helen Kerly.

-A notable American member of the ATA was the aviatrix Jacqueline Cochran, who returned to the United States and started a similar all female organization known as the Women Airforce Service Pilots (WASP).
+A notable American member of the ATA was the aviator Jacqueline Cochran, who returned to the United States and started a similar all-female organisation known as the Women Airforce Service Pilots (WASP).